prplnorangesoda/lucyleague-backend/docs/apiv1/index.md

 i.e. permission of `0` is nothing, permission of `1` is admin, permission of (binary) `110 (6)` is SetPermissions and CreateLeague.

+### Authorizing to endpoints

+If you want to perform a protected action, e.g. create a new league, game, or similar, you *must* attach an Authorization header bearing a session token which corresponds to a user who is allowed to perform that action.

+EXAMPLE:

+HTTP/1.1 POST /api/v1/leagues
+Authorization: Bearer (token)

 ## Leagues

 ### Type `League`